Multi-unit Double Auctions: Equilibrium Analysis and Bidding Strategy using DDPG in Smart-grids: Building DDPG based Bidding Strategy

 \subsection{Extending DDPGBBS to Design Bidding Strategies for Smart-grids}

-Here, we extend \ddpg\ to use in general PDA, which we call \emph{Extended \ddpg}.
-As PDA allows multiple auction instances for a delivery slot, our \ddpg\ needs to incorporate that information in the state-space.
+As PDA allows multiple auction instances for a delivery slot, our \ddpg\ needs to be updated accordingly; thus, we propose \emph{Extended \ddpg} to be helpful in general PDAs.
 Below is the updated MDP to use in PDA,

-The state space $S$ consists of \emph{proximity} $p$, where $p \in P$, $P = {0, 1, 2, ..., 24}$; \emph{quantity to buy} $q$, where $q \in R$; and \emph{Buyer's true type} $\theta \in [0,1]$.
+The state space $S$ consists of \emph{proximity} $p$, where $p \in P$, $P = \{0, 1, 2, ..., 24\}$; \emph{quantity to buy} $q$, where $q \in R$; and \emph{Buyer's true type} $\theta \in R$.
 Here, we consider the buyer's true type as \emph{average unit balancing price for buying} from balancing market in a game.
 The actions are the buyer's scale-factors $\alpha_{B1}$, $\alpha_{B2} \in [0,1]$.
 During the game, Extended \ddpg\ outputs these two scale-factors which gets multiplied with buyer's true valuation to form the two bids in the auction, while required bidding quantity is equally distributed into these two bids.

 The reward depends on the current state $s$.
-If $s$ is not a terminal state, our buyer receives reward $r = 0$ if no market-clearing happens, else it receives reward $r = -cp * cq$ (where $cp$ and $cq$ are clearing price and buyer's clearing quantity); if $s$ is a terminal state then it receives reward $r = -q * \theta$, where $q$ is the remaining quantity at the end of all $24$ auctions.
-Again, as we are working with negative rewards, an optimal strategy would be the one that minimizes the expected reward.
+If $s$ is not a terminal state, our buyer receives reward $r = 0$ if no market-clearing happens, else it receives reward $r = -cp * cq$ (where $cp$ and $cq$ are clearing price and buyer's clearing quantity); if $s$ is a terminal state then it receives reward $r = -q' * \theta$, where $q'$ is the remaining quantity at the end of all $24$ auctions.
+Again, as we are working with negative rewards, an optimal strategy would be the one that maximizes the expected reward.
 After each auction, state transition takes place, and MDP moves to the next state. \emph{Proximity} changes $p$ to $p-1$, \emph{quantity to buy} becomes the remaining quantity after current auction-clearing, and \emph{buyer's true type} remains the same.
-The episode ends when the buyer reaches the terminal state $T$, the buyer moves to $T$ either when Proximity becomes zero or when the buyer buys all the required quantity.
+The episode ends when the buyer reaches the terminal state $T$, the buyer moves to $T$ either when \emph{Proximity} becomes zero or when the buyer buys all the required quantity.

 We train this Extended \ddpg\ in offline fashion by collecting experiences in the replay buffer, using the PowerTAC PDA simulator.
 To collect experiences, we run two sets of experiments, with 20 games in each set.
 We make the Extended \ddpg\ to play against a ZI broker in two-player games in the first set.
 In the second set, Extended \ddpg\ competes against three other ZI brokers in four-player games.
 In each set, we distribute hourly demand equally between all the competing brokers; as a result, each broker had to participate equally in the wholesale market PDA.
 Extended \ddpg\ updates the replay buffer after each auction instance in the game.
 We trained our Extended \ddpg\ against ZI brokers as they do not follow any particular bidding pattern, and thus Extended \ddpg\ gets to see a wide range of states in the state-space $S$, which improves its learning.
 After the execution of both sets is completed, we update our Extended \ddpg\ using the combined replay buffer of both sets by following the standard DDPG update procedure used for validation experiments.